SzymczykMarcin/ConferenceCrafter_backend/README.md

 - `events/` – event type and event models, admin configuration, serializers, and viewsets.
 - `speakers/` – speaker models, admin configuration, serializers, and viewsets.
 - `sponsors/` – sponsor and coupon models, admin configuration, serializers, viewsets, and tests.
+  - Coupon redemptions are recorded with an anonymous `client_token`, enforce optional `max_redemptions`, and can be managed via admin or `POST /api/v1/coupon-redemptions/`.

 ## Database
 SQLite is used by default for development.
 Configure alternative databases via the `DATABASES` setting or environment variables.